OSCAR 1: Project OSCAR

 The genesis of Project OSCAR and OSCAR 1 started in 1959, when Donald Stoner (W6TNS), an amateur radio operator and technical writer, asked if anyone had a spare rocket, as solar power and semiconductor technology had advanced enough to produce small, low power radio repeaters.
-Thinking similarly, several employees at Lockheed, an aerospace-defense company, founded Project OSCAR in 1960 with the aim of putting a small, amateur-built satellite into orbit.
+Thinking similarly, several employees at Lockheed, an aerospace company, founded Project OSCAR in 1960 with the aim of putting a small, amateur-built satellite into orbit.
 At the time, Lockheed was building launch vehicles and satellites for the US government.
 Many of these employees were also hams, affiliated with the Lockheed amateur radio club.

 The founding board of directors of Project OSCAR LLC were Mirabeau Towns, jr. (K6LFI), Stanley Benson (K6CBK), Harley Gabrielson (W6HEK), Fred Hicks (W6EJU), William Orr (W6SAI), Nicholas Marshall (W6OLO), Harry Engwicht (W6HC), Thomas Lott (VE2AGF), Jerre Crosier (W6IGE), Harry Workman (K6JTC), Richard Esneault (W4IJC/6) and Donald Stoner.

 The Project OSCAR team developed OSCAR 1 with support from Lockheed and the United States Air Force.
 OSCAR 1 launched on December 12, 1961 as a secondary payload on the Thor-Agena launch vehicle, which carried the primary mission Discoverer 36 to orbit.

 Project OSCAR also coordinated a ground network for monitoring OSCAR 1, post-launch.
 Nine amateur stations coordinated around the globe with stations in Antarctica, Hawaii, Connecticut, Alaska and California.
 Due to Air Force restrictions prior knowledge of the launch schedule was not permitted, so stations exercised practice drills and remained on standby for launch confirmation.
 Stations made audio tape recordings of OSCAR 1 passes and forwarded data to Sunnyvale, CA for processing.
 Over 500 ground reception observations were made by amateurs around the world.
 OSCAR 1 lasted 22 days in orbit.